OrangeLabs-Research-Development/check-in_system/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Customization
+If you need this customized to your buisness needs or would like to contribute feel free to reach by email: ravenmarketing@protonmail.com

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details